INTEGRATIVE KUNDALINI YOGA

 - Spontaneous vocalizations (including laughing and weeping) are as unintentional and uncontrollable as hiccups

-- Intensified understanding and sensitivity: insight into one's own essence; deeper understanding of spiritual truths; exquisite awareness of one's environment (including 'vibes' from others).
+- Intensified understanding and sensitivity: insight into one's essence; a deeper understanding of spiritual truths; exquisite awareness of one's environment (including 'vibes' from others).

 - Enlightenment experiences direct Knowing of a more expansive reality; transcendent awareness.